-Join Richard Harrington for an in-depth discussion in this video How time of day impacts shooting, part of Shooting a Time-Lapse Movie from a Window.
+Join Richard Harrington for an in-depth discussion in this video How time of day impacts shooting, part of Time-Lapse Video: Shooting From a Window.

 …Time of day is just one of those tricky…things that's going to effect how you configure your camera.…Now when I'm shooting night time…photography I often go with longer exposures.…Things look better, it's going to let more light into…the camera, you're going to cut down on ISO problems.…And you can even get that starburst effect that just…lengthens out the light for things like architectural details or highlights.…And this tends to look great but when I'm shooting…things in bright sunlight I may have to stop things down.…